-Olive Kettering Professor
+Olive Kettering Professor of Music

 - Doctor of Musical Arts, Cornell University